Violin G string notes and fingering

 When you play music, please remember that the number assigned to each finger is not the same as on a piano keyboard.
 When you play violin on the G string, the notes and numbers are written in the following order: the index finger is 1 ( A note), the middle finger is 2 ( B note ), the ring finger is 3 (C note), and the little finger, pinkie, is 4 ( D note) .

 Sharps or flats are only a half-step higher or lower from the original note.
-It means that if you have G and A flat, you would put two fingers almost together, so there will be no space between them, they basically have to touch each other.
-If you have G and then G sharp, you would move the finger just half step higher.
+This means that if you have A and B flat, you would put the first and second fingers almost together, allowing almost no space between them, so they are touching each other.
+If you have A and then A sharp, you would move the first finger just a half step higher.
 Don’t be surprised if you see G sharp and A flat notes.
 They sound the same, although written in different keys.

-Keep you fingers rounded and relaxed.
+Keep your fingers rounded and relaxed.
 Do not press too much.
-You only have to apply adequate and light pressure to the string, so it slightly touches the fingerboard.
-No excessive pressure.
+You only have to apply light pressure to the string, so it slightly touches the fingerboard.
+Avoid excessive pressure.
 When you start practicing, watch the string closely and feel the amount of pressure you need to apply.
-Maintain correcte left-hand posture.
-Keep the left-hand relaxed.
-Left-hand thumb should gently touch the violin’s neck
+Maintain correct left-hand posture,keeping the left-hand relaxed.
+Your left-hand thumb should gently carress the violin’s neck

 If you have more questions, you are a student or a parent, and want to improve your violin playing, or looking for a violin tutor, you can schedule an online violin lesson with me clicking on the link below.